Open Patents: Everything You Need to Know

 The open patent approach is designed to advance technology for everyone in an effort to benefit society as a whole.
 When companies participate in open patent licensing, they open the doors for increased sustainability and innovation, which can help people around the world.

 If you need help understanding open patents or patents in general, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.